levoxtrip/TKB/docs/topics/JavaScript/React/basics.md

 React is a JS library for building dynamic and interactive user-interfaces.

-With React we describe a webpage with small reusuable components and react will take care of creating efficient DOM elements.
+With React we describe a webpage with small reusable components and react will take care of creating efficient DOM elements.

-Components help us write reusuable, modular and better organized code.
+Components help us write reusable, modular and better organized code.

 We build components individually and then combine them to build the page.